 The criteria for tenure and the standards for their application will be the same for all eligible faculty members within academic rank, regardless of their years of service or other similar factors.

-It is the responsibility of the School of Education to provide guidance to non-tenured faculty with regard to candidacy and progress toward tenure and possible promotion.
+It is the responsibility of the College of Education to provide guidance to non-tenured faculty with regard to candidacy and progress toward tenure and possible promotion.
 Review of non-tenured faculty will provide written and oral assessments to include: (a) strengths and weaknesses in the areas of teaching, research and scholarly activity and service; (b) suggestions for strengthening the faculty member’s performance, and (c) recommendations regarding the format and documentation of the candidate’s vita and supporting materials.
 Although this review and its recommendations and findings do not imply a commitment to future school or university action in promotion and tenure, the review is intended to provide candidates with specific, formative assessments of progress toward tenure and/or possible promotion.

 Third Year Review